walterbender/Syllabi/color.md

 ----------

-Using multiple spectral sources, determine how many basis colors are needed to match a stimulous.
+Using multiple spectral sources, determine how many basis colors are needed to match a stimulus.

 Questions to Consider
 ---------------------